scratch-getdata/scratch-get-data-server-autoupdatewithserver/README.md

 # scratch-getdata-server

-Note: Some code are hidden.
--
+Note: autoupdate channel code has been moved to the main repository but with diffrent branches -

 This is the most latest version because when the server updates the server sends a request to github to update.